panghy/taskqueue/README.md

 - **Task expiration and reclaiming** for fault tolerance
 - **Retry logic** with configurable max attempts
 - **Transaction support** for atomic operations
+- **OpenTelemetry instrumentation** for distributed tracing and metrics
 - **Built on FoundationDB** for reliability and scalability

 ## Installation